cheshire0xff/bme280_udp/README.md

 When connecting using Wi-Fi, enter SSID and password of your Wi-Fi access point into the corresponding fields.
 If connecting to an open Wi-Fi network, keep the password field empty.

 When connecting using Ethernet, set up PHY type and configuration in the provided fields.
-If using Ethernet for the first time, it is recommended to start with the [Ethernet example readme](../ethernet/basic/README.md), which contains instructions for connecting and configuring the PHY.
 Once Ethernet example obtains IP address successfully, proceed to the protocols example and set the same configuration options.

 ## Build and Flash